Welcome to Utopia, coming to a screen near you

-LAREN, The Netherlands (Reuters) - In a windswept enclosure southeast of Amsterdam, shivering volunteers are building a home for themselves from scratch, under the constant gaze of television cameras relaying their struggles to the outside world.
+LAREN, The Netherlands, Feb 18 (Reuters) - In a windswept enclosure southeast of Amsterdam, shivering volunteers are building a home for themselves from scratch, under the constant gaze of television cameras relaying their struggles to the outside world.

 They are contestants in “Utopia”, the latest reality show from John De Mol, the man behind “Big Brother” and many other shows that have made the Netherlands synonymous with reality television.